-There is a high degree of uncertainty about future levels of funding from local government.
-However at this point this uncertainty is not yet sufficient to provide an indication that the levels of service provision will be affected.
+• There is a high degree of uncertainty about future levels of funding from local government.
+However, the Board has determined that this uncertainty is not yet sufficient to provide an indication that the activities of the Board might be impaired as a result of a need to reduce levels of service provision.

-Assumptions Made About the Future and Other Major Sources of Estimation 4) Uncertainty
+4) Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty